wordofwarning/wordofwarning.org/current/2023-turn/programme/index.md

 A solo physical theatre performance piece which takes the audience on a raw & intimate journey through memories, sensations, and emotions from Orla's time growing up in a small village in the Lake District.

 Commissioned by Great Place: Lakes & Dales; The Dukes Theatre.
-Supported by Brewery Arts; Theatre by The Lake.
+Supported by Brewery Arts; Theatre by The Lake. *Endormore* has also been developed into a full-length work, premiering at The Dukes Theatre on 20 April as part of Blast Fest.

-Choreographed & performed by Orla Collier · Music composed by Mologan<br>Orla Collier is a freelance dance artist based in Cumbria who has worked with Displace Yourself Theatre, VERVE, New Adventures.
-Orla is inspired by the capacity that dance & theatre has for emotional expression, and how simply sharing honest feelings & experiences can have huge impacts.<br>Molagon is an independent musician from Cumbria who is now based in Manchester.
+Choreographed & performed by Orla Collier · Music composed by Molagon<br>Orla Collier is a freelance dance artist based in Cumbria, working as a performer, choreographer and teacher.
+She is inspired by the capacity that dance & theatre has for emotional expression, and how sharing honest feelings & experiences can have huge impacts.<br>Rory Lee aka Molagon is an independent music producer & artist based in Manchester.
+He uses a mixture of guitar, synth, and samples to create unique instrumentation full of interesting texture & ambience.
 <hr>
 taciturn · *Behind Closed Doors*